Nutrition / Wellness

 - Increases focus.
 Diets high in fat and cholesterol build up plaque in brain vessels, damaging brain tissue and causing strokes.
 Eating fruits and vegetables throughout the day keeps our mind fueled and efficient.

 - Longer life.
 Overeating and obesity put more stress on the body and are proven to shorten life expectancy.

 Nutritional Supplements Benefits

 In a perfect world, we would eat everything our bodies needed.
 But the average American diet leaves many holes in those needs.
-Research shows U.S. diets are lacking in calcium, potassium, magnesium, and vitamins A, C, and D. Taking nutritional supplements can fill in some of these gaps, although it’s not as cut and dried as taking a pill and filling a need.
+Research shows U.S. diets are lacking in calcium, potassium, magnesium, and vitamins A, C, and D. Taking nutritional supplements can fill in some of these gaps, although it’s not as cut and dry as taking a pill and filling a need.
 Supplements taken in higher-than-recommended doses can be dangerous.

 That’s where our expertise at Park Avenue Endocrinology & Nutrition comes in.
 We test you for nutritional deficiencies and then coach you on ways to fill the need, whether through food choices or supplements.

 Types of Nutrition Tests

 We help our patients use lifestyle, behavioral, and nutritional changes to combat illness and to improve overall wellness.
 Patients are educated on the proper use of nutritional supplements and the latest craze diet that needs to be avoided.
 We mix nutrition and natural products to complement traditional medicines.
 And we offer nutritional tests performed in our own on-site lab to ensure you’re on the right path.

 At Park Avenue Endocrinology & Nutrition, we feature our own on-site laboratory, a CLIA-certified lab that provides a wide range of tests for our patients.
 Rather than having to go to another place to get your blood work done, we handle everything right in our offices.